eunjijunekim/norm/README.md

 #####A. Get Exonquants
 **a.
 Concatenate unique and non-unique normalized exonmappers**

 If you want to quantify both Unique and Non-unique normalized exonmappers run this.
-If you're only interested in Unique or Non-Unique exonmappers, go to step b.:
+If you're only interested in either Unique or Non-Unique exonmappers, go to step b.:

 	perl cat_exonmappers_Unique_NU.pl <sample dirs> <loc>